TheLazySquid/Gimloader/README.md

 ### GL.parcel

-`GL.parcel.interceptRequire(match(exports: any) => boolean, (exports: any) => any)`
+`GL.parcel.interceptRequire(id: string | null, match(exports: any) => boolean, (exports: any) => any, once: boolean): () => void`

-Whenever a module is imported by Gimkit that has exports that match the first argument, the second argument will be called with the exports.
+Whenever a module is imported by Gimkit that has exports that match the second argument, the third argument will be called with the exports.
 Returning something from the callback will modify the exports of the module.
+Requires an ID to be used for when the plugin is unloaded.
+Returns a function that will remove the interceptor.
+If once is true, the interceptor will only fire once.

+`GL.parcel.stopIntercepts(id: string)`

+Removes all interceptors with the given ID.
+You should use this in your onStop function if you added any interceptors.

 ### GL.net